Amy Winehouse

-Winehouse released her follow-up album, Back to Black, in 2006, which went on to become an international success and one of the best-selling albums in UK history.
-At the 2007 Brit Awards it was nominated for British Album of the Year, and she received the award for British Female Solo Artist.
-The song "Rehab" won her a second Ivor Novello Award.
-At the 50th Grammy Awards in 2008, she won five awards, tying the then record for the most wins by a female artist in a single night and becoming the first British woman to win five Grammys, including three of the General Field "Big Four" Grammy Awards: Best New Artist, Record of the Year and Song of the Year (for "Rehab"), as well as Best Pop Vocal Album.
+Winehouse's second studio album, Back to Black (2006), was an international critical and commercial success, and became one of the best-selling albums of all time.
+Its lead single, "Rehab", was a worldwide top-ten song and won her a second Ivor Novello Award.
+At the 50th Annual Grammy Awards in 2008, Winehouse won five awards, tying the then-record for the most Grammys won by a female artist in a single night and becoming the first British woman to win five Grammys.
+Her wins included three of the "Big Four" categories—Best New Artist, and Record of the Year and Song of the Year for "Rehab"—along with Best Pop Vocal Album.